Winners: Who benefits from recent BoC rate hold?

-Bird’s Eye View: Borrowers and economic activity see immediate gains
+Bird’s Eye View: Borrowers (for now) and flexible investors

 Unexpected vet bills don’t have to break the bank